hariharitha21/INTERVIEW-BASICS/README.md

 12. Leap year.
 13. Write a program to print Fibonacci Series
 14. Sum of prime factors.
-15.Check whether a given number is an Amstrong Number or not.
+15. Check whether a given number is an Amstrong Number or not.
+16. Check whether a given number is a pallindrome or not.